TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 -   Use `log/slog` for structured logging.
 -   Using `uber-go/zap` or `rs/zerolog` is often too excessive unless for truly large-scale applications.
+-   Log non-confidential data only and keep passwords, tokens, and keys redacted.
+Keep an eye on accidental logging of HTTP requests with `Authorization` headers, struct values with credentials, and error values with secrets.
+    ```go
+    type APIKey struct {
+        Value string
+    }

+    func (k APIKey) LogValue() slog.Value {
+        return slog.StringValue("[REDACTED]")
+    }
+    ```

 ## Configuration